FilipStenbeck/grunt-demo/README.md

 ================================

 Small demo of Grunt.js I made for a course I held about web development.
-The perpose of the demo is to show common used tasks in an easy way.
+The purpose of the demo is to show common used tasks in an easy way.

+The demo includes a (very) small web project and a Gruntfile to build it for "production".

 Included tasks
 -------------------------